-- 4.1.1 Particulate matter will be generated by the combustion of fuel and brake and tyre wear associated with the following activities during Phase 3: - Transportation of workforce to site; - HGV deliveries and movements; and - The operation of on-site plant (referred to as Non-Road Mobile Machinery (NRMM)) and generators. - 4.1.2 Data on the above activities are provided where the required information is known.
+- 4.1.1 Particulate matter will be generated by the combustion of fuel and brake and tyre wear associated with the following activities during Phase 4: - Transportation of workforce to site; - HGV deliveries and movements; and - The operation of on-site plant (referred to as Non-Road Mobile Machinery (NRMM)) and generators. - 4.1.2 Data on the above activities are provided where the required information is known.
 Where data were not available, information used in the assessments undertaken for the Environmental Statement are used, which included the average trip length and speeds.
-This is considered to be a reasonable worst case scenario. - 4.1.3 The quantification of emissions from road traffic was undertaken using the Defra Emission Factor Toolkit (version 7.0).
+This is considered to be a reasonable worst case scenario.

+- 4.1.3 The quantification of emissions from road traffic was undertaken using the Defra Emission Factor Toolkit (version 7.0).
 The Emission Factor Toolkit is regularly updated to reflect the latest vehicle technologies and fleet compositions, and is the primary method of deriving emissions from road transport in the UK.
-The standard UK fleet composition for 2017, built into the Emission Factor Toolkit, was utilised.

-- 4.1.4 The Emission Factor Toolkit does not provide specific emission factors for NRMM.
+The standard UK fleet composition for 2017, built into the Emission Factor Toolkit, was utilised. - 4.1.4 The Emission Factor Toolkit does not provide specific emission factors for NRMM.
 As such, emissions of NRMM were calculated using the methodology detailed in European Environment Agency (EEA) Guidance6.
 This document details specific emission factors for NRMM, based on the power rating of the plant and the various emission stages, which correspond to the emission standards set out in relevant EU Directives. - 4.1.5 The guidance provides three tiers of emission factors; the appropriate tier for use is dependent on the level of information available on the types of plant.
-As specific information on the make and model of plant used at Woodsmith Mine were provided by the Contractors, Tier 3 emission factors were used. - 4.1.6 Emissions associated with generators were derived using the Tier 1 approach in EEA Guidance7.
-Fuel consumption was derived using the electrical power of the plant, the electrical efficiency, the anticipated utilisation rate and hours of use per day as provided by the Contractors.
+As specific information on the make and model of plant used at Woodsmith Mine were provided by the Contractors, Tier 3 emission factors were used. - 4.1.6 Emissions associated with generators were derived using data provided by the manufacturer (for the 1MVA generators) or the Tier 1 approach in EEA Guidance7, where specific emission data were not available.
+Fuel consumption was derived using the electrical load of the plant, the electrical efficiency, and the anticipated utilisation rate as provided by the Contractors.
 Emission factors were obtained from the EEA Guidance.